dncnmcdougall/LatticeGas/README.md

 This was written for two reasons.
 1. I have wanted to implement a lattice gas for some time.
 2. This serves as an exhibit of my c coding style.

+## Elements
 D2Q6, D2Q7, D2Q8 and D2Q9 (2D with 9 states) elements are implemented.
 Which element is in
-use is changed by defining it in the top of the _src/main.c_ file.
+use is changed by parsing in a different command line argument.
 ## D2Q6
 ![D2Q6](./gifs/D2Q6_small.gif)
 ## D2Q7